owncloud/ocis/README.md

 ## End User License Agreement

-Stable versions of ownCloud Infinite Scale are subject to the [End User License Agreement](https://github.com/owncloud/ocis/blob/master/assets/End-User-License-Agreement-for-ownCloud-Infinite-Scale.pdf).
+Some builds of stable ownCloud Infinite Scale releases provided by ownCloud GmbH are subject to an [End User License Agreement](https://owncloud.com/license-owncloud-infinite-scale/).

 ## Copyright